JCMexplains/writing-for-success-2023/textbook.md

 - Annotating a presentation outline is a useful way to coordinate different parts of the presentation and manage time effectively.

-## 14.2 Adding Visuals to a Presentation
+## 14.2 Adding Visuals To A Presentation

 **Learning Objectives**